-- We will confirm our understanding of the complaint we will investigate and what outcome you are looking for. - We will try to resolve your complaint where we can (in some cases we may suggest using an alternative complaint resolution approach, such as mediation); and - Where we cannot resolve your complaint, we will give you a full response as soon as possible, normally within 20 working days.
+- We will confirm our understanding of why you remain unhappy and what outcome you are looking for. - We will try to resolve your complaint where we can (in some cases we may suggest using an alternative complaint resolution approach, such as mediation); and - We will give you a full response as soon as possible, normally within 20 working days.
 If our investigation will take longer than 20 working days, we will tell you our reasons why, keep you updated and give you contact details for the Housing Ombudsman.